RisaI/xamarin-templates/README.md

 1. Run `make install` or manually call `dotnet new -i TEMPLATE` for any template you are interested in.
 1. Create a new project by calling `dotnet new SHORT`, all available templates can be listed with `dotnet new -l`.

-## Using a project created ftom the template
+## Using a project created from the template
 The project can be built using `msbuild` (use the parameter `/t:install` to send it to a device over ADB).
 This requires Xamarin.Android SDKs to be present on your system and also that you have the `platforms;android-28` Android SDK installed.

 ### Minimal installation on Arch Linux